 The health of the Great Bay Estuary is strongly influenced by stressors from across the watershed.
 Seven rivers flow into the estuary, which is recessed 15 miles from the Atlantic Ocean.
 While science and case studies clearly demonstrate the value of vegetated buffers along these rivers in promoting a healthy estuary, New Hampshire does not yet consistently or effectively use buffers to protect the Great Bay Estuary.

-This project enhanced stakeholder capacity to make informed decisions on the protection and restoration of buffers around the Great Bay Estuary by addressing the following question: What are the options for addressing the challenges to effectively protect and restore buffer zones around New Hampshire’s Great Bay?
+This project (known as Buffer Options for the Bay) enhanced stakeholder capacity to make informed decisions on the protection and restoration of buffers around the Great Bay Estuary by addressing the following question: What are the options for addressing the challenges to effectively protect and restore buffer zones around New Hampshire’s Great Bay?
 The project filled critical information gaps and the results are now supporting strategic agency and nonprofit investments; informing strategies for outreach professionals to work with towns on water quality improvement, habitat protection, climate adaptation, and nonpoint source pollution control; and leading to new research questions.